-14. EDUCATION BUREAUCRACY
+13. EDUCATION BUREAUCRACY

-- 14.01 OECTA members are strongly supportive of public servants.
+- 13.01 OECTA members are strongly supportive of public servants.
 However, as much as possible, funds should be directed toward the fundamental ingredient in a successful education system: the interaction between a well-trained teacher and a well-supported student.
-Unfortunately, resources continue to be directed toward redundant or unnecessary layers of bureaucracy. - 14.02 Ministry of Education regional offices are a perfect example.
+Unfortunately, resources continue to be directed toward redundant or unnecessary layers of bureaucracy. - 13.02 Ministry of Education regional offices are a perfect example.
 In an era of instant telecommunication, these offices serve no discernable purpose.
 Information can be disseminated across the province quickly and effectively without the need for these staff and overhead costs.
-Other examples of wasteful spending include the bloated Student Achievement Division, overstaffed central school board offices, and a \$35 million Education Quality and Accountability Office that continues to test every student when a random sample would yield equally valid information.
+Other examples of wasteful spending include the bloated Student Achievement Division, overstaffed central school board offices, and a \$35 million Education Quality and Accountability Office that administers unhelpful and unnecessary standardized tests.